The Ultimate Guide to Magento Hosting

 Magento is undoubtedly one of the most popular enterprise-class ecommerce platforms available in the market.
-With its comprehensive suite of tools, enabling merchants to deliver online storefronts with a customizable and professional look and feel, it powers over 250,000 online retailers, and is chosen by one out of four merchants.
+With its comprehensive suite of tools enabling merchants to deliver online storefronts with a customizable and professional look and feel, it empowers over 164,392 online retailers.

 One of the best aspects of the Magento platform is its ability to cater to small hobby stores, mid-market, and enterprise-scale customers alike.

-Magento has a ﬂexible template architecture, which means that you can customize just about everything.
+Magento has a flexible template architecture, which means that you can customize pretty much everything.
 With full control over the code, merchants can develop functionality based on their individual needs.
 The result?
 Online storefronts that are only limited by your imagination.

 Magento is a platform that has been built to scale.
 In other words, whether you’re selling a handful of products, or if your catalog extends to millions of different items, Magento grows with your business.